Psykotikism/Mutant_Tanks/README.md

 			// 1: ON
 			"Bomb Hit"						"0"

+			// The power of the Super Tank's explosions.
+			// Minimum: 1 (Smallest and least painful explosion)
+			// Maximum: 99999 (Biggest and most painful explosion) "Bomb Power"					"75"

 			// The distance between a survivor and the Super Tank to trigger the ability.
 			// Minimum: 1.0 (Closest)
 			// Maximum: 99999.0 (Farthest)
 			"Bomb Range"					"500.0"

-			// The Super Tank's rock explodes when it breaks.
+			// The Super Tank's rock creates an explosion when it breaks.
 			// 0: OFF
 			// 1: ON
 			"Bomb Rock Break"				"0"